anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     This will generate a Private Key `(~/.ssh/id_rsa)` and a Public Key `(~/.ssh/id_rsa.pub)`.

-2. Once inside, the Attacker can append their Public SSH key to the authorized_keys file.
+2. Attacker can append their Public SSH Key to the authorized_keys file.

     ```powershell
     echo "PUBLIC_KEY" >> ~/.ssh/authorized_keys